KasiramSayee/Infin/README.md

 = ₹58 / week
 ```

-Premium is collected weekly via Stripe.
+Premium is collected weekly via Stripe/Razorpay.
 A **36-hour relaxation window** exists between the end of one policy week and the start of the next (i.e., a policy covering Day 1–7 can be renewed any time up to Day 8.5).

 ---